FabioBetancourt/Sophos_APP/README.md

-# Sophos App - Consumiendo Servicios de API con Patrón MVVC y Geolocalización
+# Sophos App - Consuming API Services with MVVC Pattern and Geolocation

 ![Sophos App Logo](link_to_logo.png)

-## Introducción
+## Introduction

-Sophos App es una innovadora aplicación móvil que permite a los usuarios acceder a información geográfica relevante mediante servicios de API.
-La aplicación utiliza patrones de arquitectura MVVC (Model-View-View Model-Controller) para garantizar una estructura clara y mantenible.
-Además, integra funcionalidades de geolocalización, permitiendo a los usuarios realizar peticiones POST y GET para obtener y enviar datos geográficos de manera efectiva.
+Sophos App is an innovative mobile application that allows users to access relevant geographical information through API services.
+The app utilizes MVVC (Model-View-View Model-Controller) architecture patterns to ensure a clear and maintainable structure.
+Additionally, it integrates geolocation functionalities, enabling users to make POST and GET requests to efficiently obtain and send geographical data.

-## Características Principales
+## Key Features

-- Visualización de datos geográficos en tiempo real.
+- Real-time visualization of geographical data.
-- Búsqueda y filtrado de información mediante peticiones POST y GET.
+- Search and filtering of information through POST and GET requests.
-- Arquitectura MVVC para facilitar el desarrollo y mantenimiento del código.
+- MVVC architecture to facilitate code development and maintenance.

-## Tecnologías Utilizadas
+## Technologies Used

-- Lenguaje de Programación: Kotlin (Android).
+- Programming Language: Kotlin (Android).
-- Patrón de Arquitectura: MVVC.
+- Architecture Pattern: MVVC.
-- Herramientas de Geolocalización: API de geolocalización de Sophos y otros proveedores.
+- Geolocation Tools: Sophos Geolocation API and other providers.

-## Arquitectura MVVC
+## MVVC Architecture

-La arquitectura MVVC es una variante del patrón MVC que promueve una mayor separación de preocupaciones y una estructura más organizada.
-En Sophos App, la arquitectura se divide en los siguientes componentes:
+The MVVC architecture is a variant of the MVC pattern that promotes a higher separation of concerns and a more organized structure.
+In Sophos App, the architecture is divided into the following components:

-- **Model**: Representa los datos y las reglas de negocio de la aplicación.
-Aquí se manejan las peticiones a la API y se gestionan las respuestas recibidas.
+- **Model**: Represents the data and business rules of the application.
+Here, API requests are handled, and the received responses are managed.

-- **View**: Es la capa de presentación que muestra la información al usuario y maneja las interacciones con la interfaz.
+- **View**: The presentation layer that displays information to the user and manages interactions with the interface.

-- **View Model**: Actúa como un intermediario entre el Model y la View.
-Aquí se procesan los datos y se preparan para su visualización en la interfaz.
-También se encarga de manejar la lógica de negocio relacionada con la geolocalización.
+- **View Model**: Acts as an intermediary between the Model and the View.
+Here, data is processed and prepared for visualization on the interface.
+It is also responsible for handling business logic related to geolocation.

-- **Controller**: En el caso de Sophos App, el Controller es responsable de manejar las peticiones POST y GET a la API y de actualizar el Model y el View según corresponda.
+- **Controller**: In the case of Sophos App, the Controller is responsible for handling POST and GET requests to the API and updating the Model and View accordingly.

-## Geolocalización y Peticiones POST/GET
+## Geolocation and POST/GET Requests

-La funcionalidad principal de Sophos App gira en torno a la geolocalización.
-Los usuarios pueden realizar peticiones POST para enviar su ubicación actual al servidor y obtener información geográfica relevante.
-Del mismo modo, las peticiones GET permiten obtener datos geográficos basados en los parámetros proporcionados por el usuario.
+The main functionality of Sophos App revolves around geolocation.
+Users can make POST requests to send their current location to the server and obtain relevant geographical information.
+Similarly, GET requests allow users to obtain geographical data based on the parameters provided.

-El flujo típico de una solicitud POST/GET en Sophos App es el siguiente:
+The typical flow of a POST/GET request in Sophos App is as follows:

-1. El usuario interactúa con la interfaz para enviar una ubicación o configurar los parámetros de búsqueda.
+1. The user interacts with the interface to send a location or configure search parameters.
-2. El View Model recopila los datos necesarios y construye la solicitud POST o GET.
+2. The View Model collects the necessary data and constructs the POST or GET request.
-3. El Controller envía la solicitud a la API de Sophos u otro proveedor de geolocalización.
+3. The Controller sends the request to the Sophos API or another geolocation provider.
-4. El servidor procesa la solicitud y devuelve la información solicitada.
+4. The server processes the request and returns the requested information.
-5. El Controller actualiza el Model con los datos recibidos.
+5. The Controller updates the Model with the received data.
-6. El View Model procesa los datos y los prepara para ser visualizados.
+6. The View Model processes the data and prepares it for visualization.
-7. La View muestra los resultados al usuario de manera clara y concisa.
+7. The View displays the results to the user clearly and concisely.

-## Conclusiones
+## Conclusions

-Sophos App es una aplicación móvil que combina la potencia de la geolocalización con patrones de arquitectura MVVC para ofrecer a los usuarios una experiencia fluida y enriquecedora al acceder a información geográfica.
-Mediante peticiones POST y GET, los usuarios pueden enviar y recibir datos de manera efectiva, lo que hace de Sophos App una herramienta valiosa para aquellos que desean explorar y comprender mejor el mundo que los rodea.
+Sophos App is a mobile application that combines the power of geolocation with MVVC architecture patterns to offer users a smooth and enriching experience when accessing geographical information.
+Through POST and GET requests, users can efficiently send and receive data, making Sophos App a valuable tool for those who wish to explore and better understand the world around them.